kineticadb/charts/docs/Administration/user_management.md

 ### UID

-The unique, user id to use in LDAP & the DB to reference this user.
+The unique user id to use in LDAP & the DB to reference this user.

+!!! tip "naming"
+    Must contain only lowercase letters, digits, and underscores, and cannot begin with a digit.
+    Must not match the name of another role or user.

 ### Last Name